 Why did he Paint Abstract Pictures?

-Piet Mondrian later paintings are not about something, they have no meaning, no objects in them, he wanted them to be universal and to depict pure sensation.
+Piet Mondrian later paintings are not about something, they have no meaning, no objects in them.
+He wanted his paintings to be universal and to depict pure sensation.
 Mondrian believed that pure sensation could only be achieved by means of total abstraction.
-He argued that the palette had to be reduced to primary colours and black and white, based on the idea that light travels in straight lines, is made of 3 primary colours, no light produces black and the three light primaries produce pure white.
-He went even further by saying that even the “hand” of the artist had to be disguised, otherwise, the work was still tainted by the natural world.
+He argued that the palette had to be reduced to primary colours and black and white.
+The reason for this is based on the idea that light travels in straight lines, is made of 3 primary colours, no light produces black and the three light primaries produce pure white.
+He went further by saying that even the “hand” (brushstrokes) of the artist had to be disguised, otherwise, the work was still tainted by the natural world.

 Mondrian was at the forefront of, and led, the Dutch movement known as De Stijl (The Style).
 The artists of De Stijl “advocated total abstraction in art in order to erase all traces of subjectivity – story, objects, nature etc..”